tomas/needle/README.md

 });
 ```

-Or without callback, with a few other options:
+Or in anti-callback mode, using a few other options:

 ```js
 var options = {